Share Prices & Company Research

 TV, camera and radio facilities were installed so the firm's staff could provide comment on the market.
 Broadcasts were regularly made for BBC, Sky, ITV, CNBC and Bloomberg.

-The firm celebrated its 130th anniversary in 2005 and Chairman Keith Loudon was invited to open the day's trading at the London Stock Exchange.
+The firm celebrated its 130th anniversary in 2005 and Life President Keith Loudon was invited to open the day's trading at the London Stock Exchange.
 The firm began a programme of expansion and acquisition by acquiring financial services software company Minnie Business Systems and the private client business of SP Angel and Teathers.
 This period also saw the opening of several new office locations.

 Redmayne Bentley achieved the Investors in People standard in 2005, an accolade the firm continues to achieve today.

 The 2008 credit crunch saw volatile markets but Redmayne Bentley continued to grow with the opening of its first overseas office in Cork, Ireland in 2009.
-In 2011 the Leeds Head Office relocated to new offices at 9 Bond Court, complete with a new shop front, conference room and private client meeting rooms.

 The firm continued to expand its high-street presence through acquisition which included the private client business Fyshe Horton Finney in 2013.
 The firm has constantly received prestigious accolades from Shares Magazine, Investors Chronicle and the City of London Wealth Management Awards, including Stockbroker of the Year in 2011 and 2014.
-Chairman, Keith Loudon received a Lifetime Achievement Award for his services to the stockbroking industry from the City of London.
+Keith Loudon received a Lifetime Achievement Award for his services to the stockbroking industry from the City of London.

 As 2014 drew to a close, there was a further honour for Keith when he was made an Officer of the Order of the British Empire (OBE) in the New Year's Honours List for his services to the Leeds business community.

-This period saw Redmayne Bentley continue to deliver its award-winning investment management and stockbroking services, with the firm being recognised by a number of industry bodies.
-In 2016, the firm was named 'Best Advisory Stockbroker' at the ADVFN International Financial Awards, 'Best ISA Provider' at the City of London Wealth Management Awards (COLWMAs) and 'Best Stockbroker for Customer Service' at the Investors Chronicle and Financial Times Awards.
+This period saw Redmayne Bentley continue to deliver its award-winning investment management and stockbroking services, with the firm being recognised by several industry bodies.
+Between 2015-2019, the firm won a total of 17 industry awards across the ADVFN International Financial Awards, the City of London Wealth Management Awards (COLWMAs) and the Investors Chronicle and Financial Times Awards.

 Early 2021 saw the introduction of Redmayne Bentley’s &You wellbeing framework, an initiative created and developed to support one of the firm’s key strategic themes around developing its people.